 Practice & Background

-Mr. Prober is an adjunct professor at Fordham Law School, where he teaches a course on congressional investigations.
-He also serves as a guest lecturer on the same subject at the University of Pennsylvania Law School.
+Mr. Prober serves as an adjunct professor at Georgetown University Law Center, teaching a course on congressional investigations.
+He has previously served as an adjunct professor and guest lecturer on the same topic at Fordham Law School and the University of Pennsylvania Law School, respectively.

 Mr. Prober has represented a wide array of individuals and corporations in connection with high-profile congressional investigations, including: